 Access To Personal Information

 IMS has established procedures for responding to requests for access to Personal Information.
-IMS will respond to requests within a reasonable time.
-Individuals must be specific about the Personal Information that may be in IMS’ possession or control.
+IMS will respond to requests within a reasonable amount of time.
+Individuals must be specific about the Personal Information that may be in IMS’s possession or control.
 In the unlikely event that IMS determines that there will be a cost to the individual in granting such access, IMS shall inform the individual of the costs permitted by law prior to granting such access.